davidortinau/AllTheLists/blog.md

 </ListView>
 ```

-You may be wondering why I'm not binding anything above to the ProductListItem.
-BindingContext automatically propagates in this (and most) cases to the children.
-Here the provided BindingCOntext is the single Product.
+You may be wondering why I'm not binding anything above to the `ProductListItem`. `BindingContext` automatically propagates in this (and most) cases to the children.
+Here the provided `BindingContext` is the single `Product`.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>